sharifmasyhur/Big-Data/README.md

 wow data. such numbers...

-# How to run the scripts... (make sure git clone first)
+# How to run the script... (make sure to git clone first)
 `cd 'c: users\your_directory'`

 `pip install requests`